Why Does British Food Suck?

 “You have to look at the context and history.”
 People were poor, their meat and fish weren’t always fresh or of good quality and there were no refrigerators - people had to really cook their food.
 That mentality probably carried over a little to home cooks, but I think today your average cook is going to be a lot better than even 20 years ago.

 So far I am skeptical.
 British food is bad because they were poor and it made everyone bad at cooking?
 Every country was poor at one stage weren’t they?
 The French weren’t always fancy and rich.
-China went through their struggles and yet they have a rich and diverse cuisine that is flourishing across the globe.
+China was for many years a developing nation and yet they have a rich and diverse cuisine that is flourishing across the globe.

 “Food is informed by abundance and scarcity” says Dr Neill.
 Britain had a lot of beef and sheep and they used them heavily in their food.
-This included utilising all parts of the animal (often out of necessity), resulting in some of the more questionable dishes we know (eg Black pudding.)
+This included utilising all parts of the animal, often out of necessity, resulting in some of the more questionable dishes we know (eg Black pudding.)
 Asia on the other hand, had a wealth of locally grown herbs and spices and they used those.
-As time has gone on and there's been a paradigm shift, meat is no longer scarce for most people, so we aren’t going to be impressed by a meat heavy diet, nor one that utilises entrails and offcuts.
+As time has gone on and there's been a paradigm shift.
+Meat is no longer scarce for most people, so we aren’t going to be impressed by a meat heavy diet, nor one that utilises entrails and offcuts.
 But one that is full of spices we can’t grow ourselves, or are seen as new and exotic to us, will be.
-Once expendable income became more common and people began to eat out for status and experience, they turned to foreign and exotic foods, and in a country such as New Zealand, or of course Britain, where the majority of people are of British descent, they aren’t going to turn to beans on toast.
+Once expendable income became more common and people began to eat out for status and experience, they turned to foreign and exotic foods.
+In a country such as New Zealand, or of course Britain, where the majority of people are of British descent, they aren’t going to turn to beans on toast.
 But can beans on toast even be fancy?
 I decided to go somewhere rich and white to find out.

 “Does British food suck?”